Are you looking for a list of internet search engines that you can use when the doomsday hits Google?

 YouTube has over 2 billion users, which roughly equates to one-third of the people on the internet.

-It is the second biggest search engine after Google and surpasses the popularity of Bing, Yahoo & Ask combined.
+Youtube’s ranking as the second biggest search engine after Google and surpasses the popularity of Bing, Yahoo & Ask combined.

 It is also the top search engine which it comes to video related search, which is yet to face stiff competition from the other players like Vimeo and Facebook Video.